 Texas has an explicit preemption law for municipalities that prohibits a municipality from adopting regulations that:

-Texas law authorizes the state attorney general to legal claims in the name of the state to obtain a temporary or permanent injunction against a municipality adopting a regulation in violation of this preemption law, and also authorizes the attorney general to seek to recover reasonable expenses incurred in obtaining that injunction.2
+Texas law authorizes the state attorney general to legal claims in the name of the state to obtain a temporary or permanent injunction against a municipality adopting a regulation in violation of this preemption law, and also authorizes the attorney general to seek to recover reasonable expenses incurred in obtaining that injunction.3

 Municipalities retain the authority to:

-- Require residents or public employees to be armed for personal or national defense, law enforcement or another lawful purpose3
+- Require residents or public employees to be armed for personal or national defense, law enforcement or another lawful purpose4

-- Regulate the discharge of firearms or air guns within the limits of the municipality, other than at a sport shooting range4
+- Regulate the discharge of firearms or air guns within the limits of the municipality, other than at a sport shooting range5

-- Adopt or enforce a generally applicable zoning ordinance, land use regulation, fire code, or business ordinance5
+- Adopt or enforce a generally applicable zoning ordinance, land use regulation, fire code, or business ordinance6

-- Regulate the use of firearms or air guns in the case of an insurrection, riot, or natural disaster if the municipality finds the regulations necessary to protect public health and safety (this exception does not authorize the seizure or confiscation of firearms or ammunition from any person in lawful possession of firearms or ammunition)6
+- Regulate the use of firearms or air guns in the case of an insurrection, riot, or natural disaster if the municipality finds the regulations necessary to protect public health and safety (this exception does not authorize the seizure or confiscation of firearms or ammunition from any person in lawful possession of firearms or ammunition)7

-- Regulate the carrying of a firearm or air gun by a person other than a person licensed to carry a concealed handgun under Texas law at: 1) a public park; 2) a public meeting of a municipality, county, or other governmental body; 3) a political rally, parade or official political meeting; or 4) a non-firearms-related school, college, or professional athletic event.
-(This exception does not apply if the firearm is in or carried to or from an area designated for use in a lawful hunting, fishing, or other sporting event and the firearm is of the type commonly used in the activity.)8 Over 25 years before permitless carry was adopted in Texas, the Attorney General interpreted this exception to mean that municipalities are prohibited from regulating the carrying of concealed handguns in city parks by persons licensed to carry a handgun8
+- Regulate the carrying of a firearm or air gun, except for handguns carried in accordance with Texas’s permitless carry law, at: 1) a public park; 2) a public meeting of a municipality, county, or other governmental body; 3) a political rally, parade or official political meeting; or 4) a non-firearms-related school, college, or professional athletic event.
+(This exception does not apply if the firearm is in or carried to or from an area designated for use in a lawful hunting, fishing, or other sporting event and the firearm is of the type commonly used in the activity.)8 Over 25 years before permitless carry was adopted in Texas, the Attorney General interpreted this exception to mean that municipalities are prohibited from regulating the carrying of concealed handguns in city parks by persons licensed to carry a handgun9